Skip to content

 app/posts/[slug]/opengraph-image.tsx

-import { ImageResponse } from 'next/server';
+import { ImageResponse } from 'next/og'

-export const alt = 'About Acme';
+export const alt = 'About Acme'

 export const size = {